-- Research initiatives generally involve the collaboration of multiple research centers working together to create new resources that can be used in future research.
+Research initiatives typically involve collaboration between multiple research centers that are working together to create new resources that can be used in future research projects.

-- Epidemiological studies focus on individual or group cases of disease to answer questions about causes and risk factors, how symptoms present and progress, and what genetic traits or environmental conditions might be shared by a population afflicted with the same disease.
+Epidemiological studies focus on individuals or groups of patients.
+This research is conducted to answer questions about causes and risk factors, how symptoms present and progress, and what genetic traits or environmental conditions might be shared by a population living with the same disease.

 Safety of Studies and Clinical Trials

-While research supported by the Crohn’s & Colitis Foundation is conducted under thorough oversight to ensure the safety of participants, all research carries with it inherent risks.
+Clinical trials and other research featured and/or supported by the Crohn’s & Colitis Foundation are conducted under thorough oversight by an ethics committee along with scientists and clinical advisors to ensure the safety of all participants.
+All research, however, carries some form of risk.

-However, except for studies funded by the Crohn’s & Colitis Foundation, we do not endorse or ensure the scientific merit of the trials we list.
-If you are considering participating in a study, you should discuss the opportunity with your personal physician.
+Except for studies funded by the Crohn’s & Colitis Foundation, we do not endorse or ensure the scientific merit of the trials we list.
+If you are considering participating in a study, you should discuss the opportunity with your physician.